-Benjamin Burrell is a London-born composer, orchestrator, arranger, and musical director.
-He studied saxophone, piano, and jazz at Trinity College of Music and holds a Masters in Scoring for Film, Television & Video Games from Berklee College of Music.
+Benjamin Burrell is a South London born composer, orchestrator, arranger, and musical director.
+He studied Jazz at Trinity College of Music and holds a Masters in Scoring for Film, Television & Video Games from Berklee College of Music.

 In theatre, Benjamin has worked as a composer and musical director for various productions, including "The Motive and The Cue" directed by Sam Mendes and written by Jack Thorne, "Best of Enemies" directed by Jeremy Herrin and written by James Graham, and "Blues for an Alabama Sky" directed by Lynette Linton.
 He also worked on the National Theatre's production of "A Taste of Honey" and was the composer and musical director for the play "Small Island" based on Andrea Levy's book.
 Benjamin has been recognized for his work, receiving the Musical Director Recognition Award at the Black British Theatre Awards in 2019.